Fuji Outdoor

 • Early Morning: Depart from Tokyo area.

-• Morning: Arrive at Gotemba Station for pickup and transfer to the Fujinomiya Trailhead (the starting point for your Mt.
-Fuji hike).
+• Morning: Arrive at Gotemba Station for pickup and transfer to the starting point for your Mt.
+Fuji hike (Subashiri or Fujinomiya trailhead).

 • 5:30PM Arrive back to trailhead